sakasikai/blm-mll/source/CommandLineTools.md

-##### Options

-- `-mll CC`

-  set the multi-label learning algorithm as Classifier Chain.

-- `-ml <method>`

 ### Label Combination

+*Label Combination* is a straightforward strategy to transforming multi-label learning problem into multi-class classification problem (single-label learning) by combining sets of multi-labels.

 #### Label PowerSet

 ##### Synopsis

-Transform multi-label problem to a multi-class problem

-Label Powerset is a problem transformation approach to multi-label classification that transforms a multi-label problem to a multi-class problem with 1 multi-class classifier trained on all unique label combinations found in the training data.
+*Label Powerset* is a problem transformation approach to multi-label classification that transforms a multi-label problem to a multi-class problem with 1 multi-class classifier trained on all unique label combinations found in the training data.
 The method maps each combination to a unique combination id number, and performs multi-class classification using the classifier as multi-class classifier and combination ids as classes.